maryjanekw/cafe-kappa/README.md

 Capstone 2 project.

-## Project Summary
-An online shop for Café Kappa.
-This shop will allow customers to make online orders for in store pickup.
+A pos stystem for Café Kappa.